JamesChu-byte337/JamesChu-byte337/README.md

 ## 👨‍💻 About Me

-- 🎓 Electrical Engineering student at the University of Waterloo
+- 🎓 Electrical Engineering student at UWaterloo
 - 💻 Currently learning C++, Python, Git, and web development
 - ⚡ Interested in electronics, embedded systems, software, and engineering
 - 🔧 I enjoy building hands-on projects and figuring out how things work